Uncommonly Used Features – Copy-Paste Function in Dynamics GP

 The data will be entered into the transaction.
 Distributions will default in from the Vendor record unless you paste in the distributions (it is not required to paste these in).

 The process is similar to using copy-paste on the distributions.
 The example of the spreadsheet layout is shown below.
-Once you have the transaction pasted in, click on the Distributions button, copy your lines from the spreadsheet and click Paste in the Distribution window.
+Once the transaction is posted, click on the Distributions button, copy your lines from the spreadsheet and click Paste in the Distribution window.

 Using Copy-Paste Function in Dynamics GP for Payroll Transactions

 The last area where Copy-Paste can be used is in Payroll Transaction Entry.
-For you to be able to paste in a group of payroll transactions, you need to be on a “fresh” page, that is, where you have not entered any other lines for this payroll batch.
+To be able to paste in a group of payroll transactions, you need to be on a “fresh” page, where you have not entered any other lines for this payroll batch.
 If you need to add additional lines, do that after you paste the file in.

 The format for using the Copy/Paste function in Payroll is shown below.